 When The Wizarding World of Harry Potter – Hogsmeade opened at Islands of Adventure on June 18, 2010, Butterbeer came in two initial forms: cold and frozen.
 Diehard Harry Potter fans may have initially raised their eyebrows at the move – in the originating mythology, after all, the potation was offered up cold in bottles and hot in “foaming tankards” – but no one complained once they actually tasted the lineup (even if they had to brave half-hour lines in order to be granted the opportunity).
 Cold Butterbeer is mostly reminiscent of cream soda – yes, including the fizz – with a whipped topping that typically results in social-media-worthy mustaches; frozen, meanwhile, is more like a slushie that has been known to cause more than the occasional brain freeze.
 Both are wonderful and absolutely refreshing, particularly in the brutal Florida sun – the very reason that Universal opted to initially forgo the hot variety and invent something practically frigid.

 These two would remain the standard state of Butterbeer affairs for the next three-and-a-half years, until the absolutely mammoth year of 2014 rolled around.
 Right off the bat, in the last weekend of January – during the Celebration of Harry Potter annual event that had just started that year – Universal experimented with a limited-release hot version of its already-legendary beverage, giving event-goers an extra level of value for their buck.
-This gastronomical iteration is dramatically different from its predecessors – think more along the lines of a butterscotch-flavored hot chocolate – and it led to instantaneous calls for its being added permanently to the Wizarding World’s menu.
+This hot version tastes completely different from the cold and frozen varieties—it’s more like butterscotch-flavored hot chocolate—and it led to instantaneous calls for its being added permanently to the Wizarding World’s menu.
 Sadly, it wasn’t meant to be… yet.

 Six months later, there was another little development to be had.
 On July 8, 2014, The Wizarding World of Harry Potter – Diagon Alley over at Universal Studios Florida opened its doors, and along with its new offerings of rides, merchandise, and food options came yet another Butterbeer permutation: soft-serve ice cream.
 This first take on Butterbeer-flavored food (well, “food”) tasted exactly as if the cold drink were made solid, and it was just as immediately well-received as all three of its antecedents.
 (It even opened up the possibility of an unofficial menu item: a Butterbeer float, which inventive guests jury-rigged by putting the new ice cream in a cup of Cold Butterbeer.)
 Not only was Butterbeer ice cream an instantaneous top-seller and fan-favorite, it carried the distinction, for four solid years, of being the only iteration of the treat to be exclusive to Universal Orlando; it wasn’t until June 23, 2018 that Universal Studios Hollywood got the goody, albeit strictly in hard-pack form.
 (Florida’s receiving of the hard-packed ice cream would take another month to arrive.)